 In accordance with the Corporate Governance and FinCorp’s Constitution, directors must keep the Board advised of any interest that could potentially conflict with the interests of FinCorp.
 The Board has a policy to assist directors in disclosing material conflicts of interests.
 Transactions between non-executive directors and FinCorp are subject to the same terms and conditions that apply to customers.
 Senior executives, company secretaries and other key employees are also required to declare any material interests that could potentially conflict with the interest of FinCorp.

 Board Performance Assessment

-FinCorp complies with BPNG Prudential Standard BPS 310 Fit and Proper which requires that those responsible (Responsible Persons) for the management and oversight of an authorized deposit-taking institution have the appropriate skills, experience and knowledge and that they act with honesty and integrity.
+FinCorp complies with BPNG Prudential Standard BPS 310 Fit and Proper which requires that those responsible (Responsible Persons) for the management and oversight of an authorised deposit-taking institution have the appropriate skills, experience and knowledge and that they act with honesty and integrity.
 The fitness and propriety of Responsible Persons must generally be assessed prior to their initial appointment and then re-assessed bi-annually.
-Responsible Persons include all Directors, senior executives, Company Secretary and other key employees.
+Responsible Persons include all directors, senior executives, company secretaries and other key employees.